jep739/biz_stats_ml/README.md

 ## Visualisations:

 Several visualisations are used to analyse the data on an industry level.
-The plots are interactive, the user can select years, chart-types, focus variables etc. Some visualisations are animated and if the user presses play, they will see changes overtime.
+The plots are interactive, the user can select years, chart-types, focus variables etc. All of the regular plotly interactive tools are available as well.
+Some visualisations are animated and if the user presses play, they will see changes overtime.
 Here are what some of the outputs look like (which would naturally adjust if something different was selected in the dropdown menus.

 **Simple plots:**